 The custodian is the investor’s settlement and asset servicing agent in the market.
 It is used by the investor to support and manage pre and post trading activities in the market.
 The custodian will be assigned by the investor in the market for the following services:

-- Settlement: guaranteeing the settlement of all investor’s trades in the market.
+- Settlement: settlement of all investor’s trades in the market.
 Responsible for receiving/delivering cash/securities.

 - Safekeeping: safeguarding investor’s assets.